 Examination is a set of questions or exercises used to evaluate skill or knowledge in a particular area.
 Exam responses may be documented in hard copy, electronic, or multimedia format.
 For the purposes of this policy, types of examinations include:

 Challenge exam: refers to a campus-originated exam that is used to demonstrate knowledge of course content.
-It is developed by at least one Fresno State faculty member in the department or program of the course, in consultation with the program or department chair, and is accepted by the department as satisfying the requirements of the course.
+It is developed by at least one Fresno State faculty member with expertise in the appropriate discipline(s) from the department or program of the course, in consultation with the program or department chair, and is accepted by the department as satisfying the requirements of the course.
 A challenge exam provides credit for prior learning that is demonstrated.

 Placement exam: establishes appropriate placement for learning and does not provide credit